gitter-lab/pathway-localization/README.md

    The easiest way to install Python and the required packages is with [Anaconda](https://www.anaconda.com/download/).
    The Carpentries [Anaconda installation instructions](https://carpentries.github.io/workshop-template/#python) provide guides and videos on how to install Anaconda for your operating system.
-   After installing Anaconda, you can run the following commands from the root directory of the `spras` repository

 2. Create the conda environment.

-   From the pathway-localization directory, run
+   From the `pathway-localization` directory, run

    ```
    conda env create -f environment.yml